Box 569 Heriot Bay, British Columbia, Canada V0P 1H0

 YOUR WELLNESS RETREAT IN BC’S WHALE TERRITORY

-The aim of this wellness kayaking retreat is to deepen your connection with yourself, community, and the natural world.
-Through daily kayaking excursions, you will engage with nature in a way that promotes mindfulness, presence, and a sense of flow, allowing you to reconnect with yourself while exploring the beauty of the Johnstone Strait and northern Vancouver Island.
+This wellness-focused kayaking tour aims to deepen your connection with yourself, community, and the natural world.
+Through daily kayaking excursions, you will engage with nature in a way that fosters mindfulness, presence, and a sense of flow, helping you reconnect with yourself as you explore the beauty of the Johnstone Strait and Northern Vancouver Island.

 A group of people getting their boats ready for a day of sea kayaking in BC